JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7923 days**.

-And here is a just a random fact -  **Mummy powder was once thought to be a cure for all remedies.
-English men used to carry the powder with them in a tiny bag wherever they went**.
+And here is a just a random fact -  **According to research, Los Angeles highways are so congested that the average commuter sits in traffic for 82 hours a year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 07 Sep, 2025.</sub>
+<sub>Last updated by Github Actions on 08 Sep, 2025.</sub>